jpegleg/abyss_data_cluster/README.md

 # abyss_data_cluster

 This repository contains ansible designed for building a 3 node (Ubuntu) kubernetes cluster using microk8s.
-It attempts to utilize the `microk8s enable cilium` mode of installing cilium.
-This requires `community` being enabled first.
-After installing cilium, we enable hubble: `microk8s cilium hubble enable`.
+The microk8s install is left mostly default, but with "community" enabled.

 These first steps are in `build_node.yml`, while the forming of three control-plane/worker nodes is in `abyss_form.yml`.

 The rest attempt to utilize helm charts and third party manifests for the core services:

-Tetragon, Hubble, and Prometheus are goal systems services for this project.
+Tetragon and Prometheus are goal systems services for this project.

 The data service itself by default here is postgresql, and we'll try to include an operator for it here.